 Seattle Brachial Plexus Injury Lawyers

-In Most Cases, Brachial Plexus Injuries Can Be Prevented!
+In Most Cases, These Injuries Can Be Prevented!

 The brachial plexus is a network of nerves that travels from the spine, through the neck and into the armpits, arms, and hands.
 When these nerves are damaged, it can cause paralysis in these parts of the body, although the injury does typically only affect one arm or one side of the body.
 There are many different types of brachial plexus injuries, but the most common are caused by birth injuries, when the baby has been forcefully pulled through the birth canal.

 Birth injuries caused by damage to the brachial plexus are the most preventable, and parents of babies that have been affected should contact a Seattle personal injury lawyer right away.

 Any time the shoulder is forced down and the neck is stretched up, the nerves in the brachial plexus could be damaged, and injury could result.
 The most common cause of brachial plexus injuries are difficult births.
 In these cases, when the infant is in a difficult position in the birth canal, or if the mother is small or the baby is large, the attending physician may pull on the baby's shoulder or neck, trying to dislodge the head.
 This can cause damage to the brachial plexus and can result in temporary or permanent nerve damage.